LA-CoNGA/Preparation/syllabus/OurSyllabus/InstrumentationResearchProjects.md

 ## Schedule

 ### Class Structure

-This module
+According to the weekly schedule the studen must coordinate enconuters with his tutor to organize the work, review the progress and report results.
+The schedule can be changed if sutdent and tutor agree so.

 ### Assessments
-* A weekly report about the progress must be presented and discussed with the tutor
+* A weekly oral report must be presented and a regular discussion with the tutor is mandatory
 * An article describing the project must be presented at the end of the module
 * A brief dissertation about the results of the project is forseen